priyanshu239/devTinder/homework.md

 add the express.json middleware to your app
 - make yoour signup API dynamic to recieve data from end user
 - user.findOne --> with duplicate email id's which object will be returned
+- update the user API
+- epxlore models methods from mongoose documentation
+- explore schematype from the documentation
+- add required, unique, lowercase, min, minlength, trim
+- add default
+- create a custom validator for gender
+- improve the DB schema - put appropriate validations on each field
+- add timestamps to the userSchema